smash-transport/smash-vhlle-hybrid/docs/user/scans_types.md

 ### Latin Hypercube Sampling

-If `LHS_scan: n` is specified with any value but 0, Latin Hypercube Sampling is used.
-The value  `n` is an integer greater 2.
-LHS samples multidimensional parameters near random, while keeping the distance between samples maximal, and is commonly used for Bayesian inference.
-Refer to the [:link: wikipedia page](https://en.wikipedia.org/wiki/Latin_hypercube_sampling) for more information.
-The sampling itself is done by calling the [:link: PyDoe](https://pythonhosted.org/pyDOE/randomized.html#latin-hypercube) Python library function, using the `maximin` setting.
+This algorithm, [if enabled](configuration_file.md#LHS-scan), samples multidimensional parameters randomly, while keeping the distance between samples maximal, and is commonly used for Bayesian inference.
+Refer to e.g. [:simple-wikipedia: this page](https://en.wikipedia.org/wiki/Latin_hypercube_sampling) for more information.
+The sampling itself is done by calling the `lhs` function from the [:fontawesome-brands-python: pyDoe](https://pythonhosted.org/pyDOE/randomized.html#latin-hypercube) Python library function, using the `maximin` criterion.